lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 be viewed as a tool for specifying the **behavior** of the values of the types involved.

-On **Functional Abstraction**:

-"In discerning the nature of a repeating pattern it is sometimes helpful to first identify those things that are not repeating, i.e. those things that are changing." – Paul Hudak

 ### 3.4.
 Programs

 "A program can be regarded as an (abstract) mechanism embodying as